josephwright/josephwright.github.io/_posts/2009-03-29-siunitx-version-two-snapshot-2-svn-62.md

 - [The user manual (.pdf)](/wp-content/uploads/2009/03/siunitx.pdf)
 - [The style file  (.sty)](/wp-content/uploads/2009/03/siunitx.sty)

-This adds functioning unit processing to the test code, as well as sorting bugs in the previous snaphot (for example, a few problems with numbers).
+This adds functioning unit processing to the test code, as well as sorting bugs in the previous snapshot (for example, a few problems with numbers).
 Testers will see that version 2 will provide a lot more units by default: this is a result of changing the method for defining units, making it much easier to avoid clashes with other packages.
-As with snapshot one, there are a lot of gaps in the existing code (for example, backward-compatibilty!).
+As with snapshot one, there are a lot of gaps in the existing code (for example, backward-compatibility!).
 Feedback is very welcome.